sizovs/jninja_challenge/README.md

 - Push application to GitHub
 - Provide simple and concise setup instructions
 - Express major design decisions you have made on wiki

+### FAQ
+– there is no need in UI.
+Web API is the app's UI.